nileshk/intellij-idea-emacs-mod/README.md

 * Cancelling incremental search returns the cursor back to the original location before search was started; Based on Ken Chatfield's patch from here: https://youtrack.jetbrains.com/issue/IDEA-117967

 Note that Emacs KeyMap must be used for this to work as the behavior is only applied when an Emacs KeyMap is used (checks via `KeyMapUtil.isEmacsKeyMap()`).
 This can be a modified Emacs KeyMap, but it has to have originally been based on it.

+The patch required for IntelliJ IDEA 15 was significantly different, so there are now seperate scripts for 15 and 14.